Stability of Synchronized Motion in Complex Networks

 \preface

-~ ~ These lectures are based on material which was presented in the Summer school at University of S\~ao Paulo, and in the winter school at Federal university of ABC.
+~ ~ These lectures are based on material which was presented in the Summer school at University of S\~ao Paulo, and in the winter school at the Federal University of ABC.
 The aim of this series is to introduce graduate students with a little background in the field to dynamical systems and network theory.

-Our goal is to give a succint and self-contained description of the synchronized motion on networks of mutually coupled oscillators.
-We assume that the reader has basic knowledge on linear algebra and theory of differential equations.
+Our goal is to give a succinct and self-contained description of the synchronized motion on networks of mutually coupled oscillators.
+We assume that the reader has basic knowledge of linear algebra and the theory of differential equations.

 Usually, the stability criterion for the stability of synchronized motion is obtained in terms of Lyapunov exponents.
-We avoid treating the general case for it would only bring further technicalities.
-We consider the fully diffusive case which is amenable to treatment in terms of uniform contractions.
+We avoid treating the general case, for it would only bring further technicalities.
+We consider the fully diffusive case, which is amenable to treatment in terms of uniform contractions.
 This approach provides an interesting application of the stability theory and exposes the reader to a variety of concepts of applied mathematics, in particular, the theory of matrices and differential equations.
-More important, the approach provides a beautiful and rigorous, yet clear and concise, way to the important results.
+More importantly, the approach provides a beautiful and rigorous, yet clear and concise, way to the important results.
+I expanded the initial notes slightly to include partial synchronization and synchronization in hypernetworks as an extra chapter, which was taught at the EU Marie Curie BeyondTheEdge project meeting.

-The author has benefited from useful discussion with Murilo Baptista, Rafael Grissi, Kresimir Josic, Jeroen Lamb, Adilson Motter, Ed Ott, Lou Pecora, Martin Rasmussen, and Rafael Vilela.
-The author is in debt with Daniel Maia, Marcelo Reyes, and Alexei Veneziani for a critical reading of the manuscript.
-This work was partially supported by CNPq grant 474647/2009-9, and by Leverhulme Trust grant RPG-279.
+The author has benefited from useful discussions with Murilo Baptista, Rafael Grissi, Kresimir Josic, Jeroen Lamb, Adilson Motter, Ed Ott, Lou Pecora, Martin Rasmussen, Rafael Vilela, Eddie Nijholt, and Matthias Wolfrum.
+The author is indebted to Daniel Maia, Marcelo Reyes, and Alexei Veneziani for their critical reading of the manuscript.
+This work was partially supported by CNPq, FAPESP, the Leverhulme Trust grant RPG-279, and the EU Marie Curie IRSES Brazilian-European partnership in Dynamical Systems (BREUDS).
+We also acknowledge the support of the Humboldt Foundation via the Bessel Fellowship at the Weierstrass Institute for Analysis in Berlin.